You must have a valid Port Jefferson Free Library Teen card in order to receive community service credit.

 If you’re keen on supporting your local environment, consider participating in the New York State Park Volunteer Program.
 It’s advisable for younger teens to join with a parent, but any teen can engage in volunteer activities if they are willing to contribute, such as invasive plant removal, gardening, trail maintenance, beach cleanups, and other tasks.
 If you’re interested, refer to the flyer for contact details of Volunteer Coordinator:

-Michael DaMaulo
+Michael DiMaulo

 Michael.DiMaulo@parks.ny.gov